Conservation Projects & Resources

 Today they are proud to share with other lake organizations their Citizen-Led Environmental Observatory (CLEO) tool kit to help your lake get started monitoring.

 The kit is a guide for establishing a volunteer training program including detailed methods for measuring the presence of algal blooms as well as variable that contribute to algal growth.

-Follow the links below to download the toolkit and see the webpage for CLEO Lillinonah which includes some of Lake Lillinonah's annual reports.
+Follow the links below to download the free toolkit and see the webpage for CLEO Lillinonah which includes some of Lake Lillinonah's annual reports.

 Aquatic Invasive Species (AIS)

 The mission of The Connecticut Agricultural Experiment Station (CAES) is to develop, advance, and disseminate scientific knowledge, improve agricultural productivity and environmental quality, protect plants, and enhance human health and well-being through research for the benefit of Connecticut residents and the nation.
 One of their important programs is the Invasive Aquatic Plant Program (IAPP).
 Since 2002, the scientists in the IAPP have been providing aquatic plant surveys to the public in an effort to understand the spread of AIS in CT and the effects they have on the ecosystems.
 Learn more about this program, the services they provide, and how to request a survey of your lake.